rperry99/javascript-asteroids/README.md

 - Add starting HTML, CSS, and JS Files
 - Add the ship to the screen and let the player move it around and rotate it
 - When the player hits a wall, they will appear on the other side.

+### 8/27/19

+- Slow down the ship a little to make it more playable
+- Add asteroids to the game.
+The asteroids are a weird shape and I am working on figuring out why.
+- Add bullets
+- Let the user shoot the bullets.